Oneirocom/Magick/docs/grimoire-framework-design.md

 2. **Testability**: Dependencies can be easily mocked or stubbed in unit tests, allowing for more comprehensive and isolated testing.
 3. **Flexibility**: It's easier to extend the system with new features or alter existing ones without major refactoring.
 4. **Separation of Concerns**: Classes and modules can focus on their core functionality without worrying about the creation and lifecycle of their dependencies.
+5. **Interface driven design**: All services and dependencies are designed first as interfaces to be implemented, making replacing them clean and straightforward.

 #### InversifyJS